Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 ### Acknowledgements
 - My Mentor [Jack Washira](https://github.com/iamjackwachira) for continuous helpful feedback.
 - Tutor support at Code Institute for their support.
-Special mention for Igor, Alan and James.
+Special mention for Igor and Fatima.
 - Peer to peer support from Code Institute Slack community.

 ## Author